Brain-Inspired Efficient Pruning: Exploiting Criticality in Spiking Neural Networks: Method

 \subsubsection{Structured Pruning}

+To evaluate the effectiveness of applying criticality in once pruning, we conduct one-shot structured pruning as depicted in Fig.~\ref{fc}.
+The overall pruning strategy is presented in Algorithm \ref{alg:a2}.
+Specifically, we leverage the parameter $\gamma$ in batch normalization layers as the pruning criterion \citep{Liu_2017_ICCV} to achieve structured channel-level sparsity, and incorporate L1 sparsity regularization during training:

-We employ the scaling factor of the Batch Normalization layer to obtain channel-level sparse models following \cite{Liu_2017_ICCV}.
-Specifically, We leverage the parameter $\gamma$ in batch normalization layers as scaling factors and incorporate L1 sparsity regularization during training.
-After training, we prune channels according to the magnitude of scaling factors.
-Then we calculate the criticality score for each channel by collecting the average value of derivative of surrogate function from the entire training dataset.
-Finally we execute regeneration with criticality scores and fine-tune the slimmed network.
+where $(x,y)$ is the input and target pair. $W$ is network weights.
+The first sum term denotes train loss in the backward process.
+The second sum term is the L1 sparsity regularization.
+After training, we prune channels according to the magnitude of $\gamma$.
+Then, we calculate the criticality score for each channel by collecting the average values of the surrogate function derivative from the entire training dataset.
+Finally, we execute regeneration with criticality scores and fine-tune the pruned network.